TheAllenChou/string-id/README.md

 This repository contains several projects:
   * sid: Core library (single header file).
   * siddb: Lightweight database to keep track of SID hashes for debug purposes (not implemented yet).
-  * sidvsdebu: Autoexp addin for Visual Studio debugging.
+  * sidvsdebu: Autoexp addin for Visual Studio debugging (not implemented yet).
   * unit-test: Library unit tests.

 To build the projects, you need: